 For more information, see The OpenTok Media Router and media modes.

-You can also use one of the the OpenTok server-side libraries or the OpenTok REST API to generate a session:
+You can also use one of the OpenTok server-side libraries or the OpenTok REST API to generate a session:

 You can also use the OpenTok REST API to create a session.